Bash-Maistora/tails/README.md

 3. Run the server with python app.py
 4. Run tests with python tests.py while the server is running

 Implemented the find nearby store functionality and added testing with unittest and Selenium.
+Fixed Bagshot and Rayleigh postcode errors and replaced underscores with whitespace in store names.
 Used bootstrap to make the frontend less of an eyesore.